wesleysouza/wesleysouza/README.md

 ### Hi there 👋

 My name is Wesley.
 I'm 28 years old, and I like learning and sharing knowledge.
-I am a Ph.D. student in computer science and am working as an infrastructure analyst ans professor.
-I have experience with Computer Networks, Infrastructure as a Service, and Automation.
-In addition, I taught classes as a professor in the Computer Science course at the Federal University of Sergipe and Systems Analysis and Development at the Maurício de Nassau University Center.
+I am a PhD student in computer science and am working as an Infrastructure Analyst.
+I have experience with Computer Networks, Infrastructure as a Service, and Programming with Python, C, and Java languages.
+I'm currently working with VDI, web development with Django, Microservices, and teaching programming with the C language.

 Educational Background:
-- B.S of Computer Science - 2017
+-B.S of Computer Science - 2017
-- MSc of Computer Science - 2019
+-MSc of Computer Science - 2019

 IT Certifications:
-- Huawei Certified ICT Associate – Artificial Intelligence (HCIA AI v3.0).
+-Huawei Certified ICT Associate – Artificial Intelligence (HCIA AI v3.0).
-- Gitlab Certified Associate.
+-Gitlab Certified Associate.

-Specialties: Problem Solving, Python, Java, Virtualization, and Computer Networks.
+Specialties: Python, C, and Computer Networks.

 <!--
 **wesleysouza/wesleysouza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.